Roger Smith

 Adapted from an April 2005 letter by Josie Baumgartner

 Roger started square dancing in 1961 and began calling in 1963.
-He called for the Mission Mixers in Hollister (1963 - 1974) the Castaways in Watsonville (1964 - 1975), and the Golden Eagles (1975 - 1979).
+He called for the Mission Mixers in Hollister (1963 - 1974) the Castaways in Watsonville (1964 - 1975), and the Golden Eagles (1975 - 1981).
 He didn't call again for many years.

 Roger started square dancing again after his divorce in 1995.
-(Roger has 3 children, 3 stepchildren, 10 grandchildren, and 5 great grandchildren.)
+(Roger has 3 children, 3 stepchildren, 10 grandchildren, and 12 great grandchildren.)
 In 2000 Single Squares of Sunnyvale (Sunnyvale Singles) hired Roger to teach their class, and Roger started calling newer dancer hoedowns with Harold Fleeman as well as the Sunnyvale Singles Spring Fling hoe-down with Jake Shimata.
 In 2004 Roger became the caller for The Jokers in Campbell, which has combined with the Rafter Rockers to become the Rockin' Jokers.

-They have traveled to festivals in Bakersfield, Kings City, Tulare, and Yuba City.
+They traveled to festivals in Bakersfield, Kings City, Tulare, and Yuba City.
 Roger has called at State conventions in California and Hawaii; USA West conventions in Idaho, Utah and Oregon; National conventions in Anaheim, Portland, Seattle and Long Beach.
-Roger also calls for many PTA family events, Girls scouts and private dance parties.
+Roger also calls for many YMCA family events, Girls scouts and private dance parties.

 After Roger retired, he and Josie started a program with the San Jose Unified School District to train teachers to teach square dancing in schools and to have students dance as part of the school's curriculum.